rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

 ![mto-tenants](./images/mto-tenants.png)

 > The `tenants` folder contains the configuration for all the tenants.
-Each tenant representing a fully manages SAAP instance.
+Each tenant representing a fully managed SAAP instance.

 4. Click the `+`icon to create a new  yaml file.
 This file will contain your tenant configurations.